RHESGroup/aftab/sw/README.md

 ## Prerequisites

 A suitable compiler for the RISC-V ISA must be available.
-Since the RI5CY RISC-V core supports additional ISA extensions that are not supported by official toolchain, a special compiler must be used to take advantage of those.

 For the basic RV32I instruction set also the official toolchain can be used.